Herbert von Karajan Biography (Wikipedia)

-Herbert von Karajan (born Heribert, Ritter von Karajan; 5 April 1908 – 16 July 1989) was an Austrian conductor.
-He was principal conductor of the Berlin Philharmonic for 35 years.
-He is generally regarded as one of the greatest conductors of the 20th century, and he was a dominant figure in European classical music from the 1960s until his death.
+Herbert von Karajan ( (listen); born Heribert Ritter von Karajan; 5 April 1908 – 16 July 1989) was an Austrian conductor.
+He was principal conductor of the Berlin Philharmonic for 34 years until his death in 1989.
+During the Nazi era, he debuted at the Salzburg festival, with the Vienna Philharmonic, the Berlin Philharmonic, and during the Second World War he conducted at the Berlin State Opera.
+Generally regarded as one of the greatest conductors of the 20th century, he was a controversial but dominant figure in European classical music from the mid-1950s until his death.
 Part of the reason for this was the large number of recordings he made and their prominence during his lifetime.
 By one estimate he was the top-selling classical music recording artist of all time, having sold an estimated 200 million records.